-You'll know that your fur-baby is having a urinary tract infection when they show two or more of the following signs:
+You'll know that your furbaby is having a urinary tract infection whenthe show two or more of the following signs

 - Sudden frequent urination

-Here's how you can keep your dog hydrated, even if they do not want to drink that much:
+Here's how you can keep your dog hydrated, even if the d no want to drink that much

 - Consider putting up a dog drinking fountain because some dogs prefer drinking water while standing up.
 Also, dog drinking fountains eliminate any taste or odor from water that might be preventing your dog from drinking water.

-Your fur-baby drinking enough water helps flush the kidneys and the urinary tract.
-It is also one way to prevent crystals from forming and to keep dogs healthy.
+Your furbaby drinking enough water helps flush the kidney and the urinary tract.
+It is also one way to prevent crystals from forming and to keep dogs healthy

 Change your dog food

-- Bathe them whenever they get extremely dirty.
-Take note that constant bathing can lead to dry and dull skin and coat as this can wash off the body's natural oils.
+- Bathe them whenever they are extremely dirty.
+Take note that constant bathing can lead to dry and dull skin and coat as this can wash off the body's natural oils

-- Let your fur-baby wear Pet Parents® Washable Dog Diapers or Pet Parents® Washable Belly Bands so their private area doesn't come in contact with the ground.
-Keep in mind to change the diapers or belly bands every 4 hours or when necessary to avoid any skin allergies or urine burn.
+- Let your furbaby wear Pet Parents® Washable Dog Diaper or Pet Parents® Washable Belly Bands these cover the area doesn't come in contact with the ground.
+Keep in mind to change the diapers or belly bands every 4 hours or when necessary to avoid any skin allergies or urine burn

 A urinary tract infection in dogs is definitely an uncomfortable and stressful situation to be in, not only for your furbaby but also for you.
 Use the tips mentioned above in preventing a dog urinary tract infection in your furbaby and always seek for veterinary help when needed.
 Because a happier and healthier life is what we want for our furbabies, right?